janaom/datacamp-professional-data-engineer-in-python/introduction-to-docker/README.md

 ![image](https://github.com/user-attachments/assets/acec1940-6bdc-4bea-94a9-d89ec3722645)

-## Exercise

-Copying files into an image
+## Exercise: Copying files into an image

 You've created an Ubuntu and python3-based image to run your data pipeline.
 Update your Dockerfile so your image includes the pipeline.py file in which you defined the pipeline.